Sleep Disorders Center

 About The Sleep Disorders Center

 The Sleep Disorders Center is staffed by a board-certified Sleep Physician.
 Registered Polysomnographic Technologists and Sleep Technicians who are experts in the field of sleep disorders.
 The Center offers an interdisciplinary approach to sleep problems, including consultation with ENT, neurologists, cardiologist, psychiatrists, and pulmonologist, as needed.

 The comprehensive evaluation of each patient includes both physiological and psychological assessment.
-All night polysomnography studies may be performed to evaluate certain sleep disorders.
+Overnight polysomnography studies may be performed to evaluate certain sleep disorders.
+These may be done as complete, in-lab studies or limited home sleep tests (HSTs).
 After each case is reviewed by the Center staff, the Sleep Physician makes individualized management recommendations.
-This may include medication, nasal CPA/Bi Pap therapy (for sleep apnea), surgical intervention, supervised drug withdrawal, or counseling and sleep hygiene, depending on the diagnosis.
+This may include medication, nasal CPAP or BiPAP therapy (for sleep apnea), surgical intervention, supervised drug withdrawal, or counseling and sleep hygiene, depending on the diagnosis.